Circumnavigation of Iceland 2021

 The deep harbor is still home to industry, fishing and a scheduled ferry to the Faroe Islands as well as Denmark.

 We offer an optional excursion to the nearby Skalanes area for a nice nature hiking experience.
+The excursion includes a bus ride to the nature reserve, a guided walk as well as some light refreshments.
+The total duration of the excursion is around 3½ hours.

 The Arctic Circle at Grimsey